Parents Stuck With $132,000 Bill After Their Unattended Child Knocks Over Glass Sculpture

 Common sense seems to dictate that children will play, sometimes unsupervised, and that adults will follow suit if the social occasion calls for it, sometimes to excess.
 And sometimes, great mistakes like the one committed by Troy last month will happen, too.

-Such questions or arguments in defense of the parents charged with the substantial cost of replacing the sculpture may be brought to formal examination as it appears that the family may seek legal representation and a court suit if the insurance companies do not relent in their pursuit of monies which the Goodman’s consider to be, in their words, “exorbitant.”
+Such questions or arguments in defense of the parents charged with the substantial cost of replacing the sculpture may be brought to formal examination as it appears that the family may seek legal representation and a court suit if the insurance companies do not relent in their pursuit of monies which the Goodman’s consider to be, in their words, “exorbitant”.